erockenmeyer/Portfolio/README.md

 # Erik Rockenmeyer: Portfolio

 ## Purpose
-A website to display a portfolio of my work
+A simple website to display a portfolio of my work; it updates automatically with the github API to display all of my repositories, though not in detail.

 ## Built With
 * HTML